tomdns/blog/tutorials/simple-outline-post-process.md

 Let's see what it looks like in code!

-First we have to sample all the neighbours
+First we have to sample all neighbours

 ```c++
 fixed4 frag (v2f i) : SV_Target